 If you are going to be:

 Involved in regularly caring for, training, supervising, in sole charge or working with children /vulnerable adults.
 You require an Enhanced Disclosure

 A profession as specified in the Exceptions Order to the Rehabilitation of Offenders Act 1974, you require a Standard Disclosure

 You’re ready to proceed with your application now that you know which DBS check you need.
 Required DBS check documents (originals):

-The Disclosure and Barring Service (DBS) update service lets applicants keep their DBS certificates up to date online and allows employers to check a certificate online.
-You can register online via the DBS web site at https://www.gov.uk/dbs-update-service as soon as you have your application reference number or you can wait and register with your certificate number.
-However, you must act quickly as they require you to do so within 14 days.
-Registration lasts for 1 year and costs £13.00.
+The DBS Update Service The DBS update service lets applicants keep their DBS certificates up to date and allows employers to check certificates.
+You can register your DBS online once you have your application reference number or alternatively, you can wait until you receive the certificate number and register with it.
+This step needs to be completed within 30 days of the certificate issue date.
+Registration details:

-On 26 March 2013, the Home Office announced proposals to amend the current statutory regime in relation to the disclosure of spent convictions and cautions, in light of the Court of Appeal’s decision above, so that old and minor cautions and convictions would be filtered from disclosure.
-This has led to the following change to the law.
+Spent Convictions On 26 March 2013, the Home Office announced proposals to amend the current statutory regime in relation to the disclosure of spent convictions and cautions, so that old and minor cautions and convictions would be filtered from disclosure.
+This has led to the following changes to the law.